 This toolkit includes links to Internet resources, NC LIVE career information and e-books, selected books, and what other libraries are doing.

-Register on online to access thousands of North Carolina job listings, sign up for workshops and get tools to land your next career opportunity.
+Register online to access thousands of North Carolina job listings, sign up for workshops and get tools to land your next career opportunity.

 Search job openings worldwide by entering job titles, keywords, companies, or locations or post your resume online to be found by potential employers.